 Solid Tumor Phospho-Flow Analysis of STAT5 and MAPK Signaling

-MI Bioresearch now offers phospho-flow services for solid tumor analysis.
+We now offer phospho-flow services for solid tumor analysis.
 This platform can examine a test agent’s effect on cell signaling in both tumor and immune cells simultaneously.
 The data above shows inhibition of MEK and STAT5 phosphorylation in tumors from mice dosed with the FLT3 inhibitor cabozantinib.
 Analysis was performed ex vivo in cells isolated from subcutaneously implanted MV-4-11 tumors.
 Immunophenotyping for human CD45 expression enabled targeted analysis of tumor cell signaling (hCD45+) and the exclusion of the host immune cell infiltrate.
 Statistical analysis was performed using a Student’s T-test (** p<0.01).

 For more information, read our blog related to this topic: “Phospho-Flow Cytometry for the Screening of Intracellular Signaling Events in Cancer Cells and Immune Cells” or view our webinar on this subject matter.

 We also offer a variety of in vitro cell-based functional assays to analyze biological responses following treatment.
 Flow-cytometry-based functional assays can be essential for elucidating the mechanism of a drug.
 While standard flow cytometry can identify immune subsets and their relative abundance within a sample, functional assays allow for the characterization of the biological significance of these populations including suppressive capability or activation status of a target population.
 Take advantage of the variety of functional assays we offer to gain insight into the mechanistic action of new drug candidates.